Sunday, June 28, 2020

 Brian Weissman, Paul Pantera, and twenty years of The Deck

 I remember the day when Paul Pantera posted to mtg-strategy-l about a deck that some in the northwest were calling "The Deck".
 It seemed an impossibly pompous name for a particular deck list.
-Then again, the post itself was somewhat pretentious itself.
+Then again, the post was somewhat pretentious itself.

 Since that day, and even quite recently, I've seen a bunch of deck lists that purport to be "The Deck", but not from either Paul or Brian.
 I thought I might post some data from the archives to clarify what was and was not in the earlier versions.